timescale/docs/mst/about-mst.md

 Terminating or powering a service down stops the accumulation of new charges immediately.
 However, the minimum hourly charge unit is one hour.
-For example, if you launch a Managed Service for TimescaleDB service and terminate it after 40 minutes, you are charged for one full hour.
+For example, if you launch a Managed Service for TimescaleDB service and shut it down after 40 minutes, you are charged for one full hour.

 Migrating to different service plan levels does not incur extra charges.
 Note,